theadorabledev/schoolCode/sudoku/SudokuJava/README.md

     4) Congratulations!
 You now have a solved sudoku puzzle!

 #### Load
-* Press load to load a saved suoku game.
+* Press load to load a saved sudoku game (.sudoku file).

 #### Play

 ###### Selecting spot on grid
 	* The spot can either be pressed or the arrow keys can be used to navigate.
-	* A permanent spot can't be changed.
+	* A permanent spot can't be changed and will be skipped over when navigating.

 ###### Setting values
 	* Values can be set when a piece is selected.
 	* Values are set via keypress.
-    * Type a key 1-9.
-"0" and "Backspace" clear the spot.
+    * Type a key 1-9 to set the value.
+"0" and "Backspace" will clear the spot.
     * An incorrect(contradictory) value entered will result in a three second penalty, freezing the board.

 ###### Undo & Redo